The command post is packed with the junior leadership teams from both Bravo companies.

-“Yeah…well you know what I mean Sir,” and with that he is off again, this time inspecting where his men stand around the other trucks.
+“Yeah… well you know what I mean Sir,” and with that he is off again, this time inspecting where the men stand around the other trucks.
 Conway rolls his eyes, and the two separate.
 After an hour Evan looks at his watch, gives a few more minutes, and then signals the platoon to mount up.
 They continue on with the patrol as planned, the Lieutenant pointing out key spots like pumping stations or district buildings.
 They stop and speak with elders in front of their shops, getting a feel for what is going on in the neighborhood.
 With each passing interaction, Scibbons seems to take less and less interest.
-At one stop, just before they bump up north into Square Town, Grayson comes over to him.
+At one stop just before they bump up north into Square Town, Grayson comes over to him.

-Evan excuses himself from the elders through their translator and walks a bit away with Grayson.
+Evan excuses himself from the elders through their translator and walks a little bit away with Grayson.
 “What’s up?”

 “This guy is riling everybody up.
 He’s not watching you.
-He keeps coming around to all of us, correcting us, telling us we’re slouching, we’re holding our weapons wrong, that we’re being lazy.
+He keeps coming around to all of us.
+Correcting us.
+Telling us we’re slouching.
+We’re holding our weapons wrong.
+That we’re being lazy.
 He’s acting like he’s running your platoon Sir.
 This fucker is gonna get slapped he keeps it up.”

 Grayson walks off and Avers saddles up a few minutes later.
 “You hearing these grumblings?”

 “Yeah, apparently he’s talking all sorts of shit.”